Code-Institute-Submissions/ellenstafford/README.md

 - I want thank Johann and Scott from Code Institute for their assistance with this project.
 - I also want to thank my mentor, Can Sucullu, for his help and valuable suggestions throughout this project.
-- Finally, want to thank friends and family members for their continual support and opinions on this project.
+- Finally, want to thank friends and family members for their continual support and feedback.